-But you are likely not at a place in your health or recovery right now to do that kind of thing.
+But you are likely not at a place in your health or recovery right now to do that.

 Give your body some nourishment.
 When you first quit drinking alcohol, your body is crying out for it.
 Make time for breakfast.

-By breakfast I do NOT mean a couple donuts from Krispy Kreme.
+By breakfast, I do NOT mean a couple of donuts from Krispy Kreme.

 1. Make a few batches of overnight oats to have on hand in your fridge.

 There are a million different iterations of overnight oats on the internet.
 Choose one that suits you (though be careful you aren’t making an oatmeal dessert).

 - 1/4 cup of full fat greek yogurt

 - 1/2 cup unsweetened almond milk

 - a tbsp of peanut butter, a tsp of maple syrup